Continued from What can we learn from the Present Russian Ukraine War? (Art of War in Action - Part 3)

 So, don't think of just how to I-Win or You-Win, but the third way of Win-Win together.

-The answers could be found in Gui Gu Zi's Art of Strategic Alliances.
+The answers can be found in Gui Gu Zi's Art of Strategic Alliances.

 To know more, See: Gui Gu Zi - Art of Strategic Alliances & Persuasions